Teufen and the Textile Industrie

 23 August 2023

 During the Reformation, Teufen adopted the new religion along with the other äusseren Rhoden.
-After the Landsgemeinde decree in the year 1525, each municipality could decide whether to stick with the old faith or adopt the new one.
-The religious differences eventually led to the division of the country in 1597.
+Following the Landsgemeinde decree in 1525, each municipality could decide whether to adhere to the old faith or adopt the new one.
+The religious differences eventually led to the country’s division in 1597.
 Since then, Teufen has belonged to the canton of Appenzell Ausserhoden.

 Teufen’s economic boom was due to linen weaving and, later, cotton textiles.
 The municipality, still a poor Rhode in 1597, was one of the wealthiest municipalities in the canton in the 19th century.